Brewers vs. Cubs Player Props Betting Odds

 Contreras Stats

-- Contreras has picked up at least one hit in two games in a row.
-During his last five outings he is batting .300 with a double, a home run, a walk and five RBI.
+- Contreras enters this game looking to extend his three-game hit streak.
+During his last five outings he is batting .368 with a double, a home run, a walk and six RBI.

 Contreras Recent Games